sding11/RAG-VR/README.md

 f.
 In the Hierarchy Window, right-click, select "UI", and create 2 "Text-TextMeshPro", and 2 "Button-TextMeshPro", named "InputText", "OutText", "StartButton" and "StopButton" respectively.
 Adjust their position for proper observation.
 And add prompt text for them to display.

 g.
-Select your connected target device (Oculus Quest 3) and click 'Build and Run'.
+Select your connected target device (Meta Quest 3) and click 'Build and Run'.

 h.
-The output APK package will be saved to the file path you specify, while the app will be installed on the Oculus Quest 3 device connected to your computer.
+The output APK package will be saved to the file path you specify, while the app will be installed on the Meta Quest 3 device connected to your computer.

 i.
-Disconnect the Oculus Quest 3 from the computer.
+Disconnect the Meta Quest 3 from the computer.
 After setting up a new Guardian Boundary, the virtual reality game with RAG-VR will be automatically loaded.